satyatejaravuri/Customer_Segmentation/README.md

 ![Frequency vs Monetary](https://github.com/satyatejaravuri/Customer_Segmentation/assets/31037816/d49906d0-7227-4b0b-9e26-e112ac24e6ed)

-# Datasets Used
+## Datasets Used
 The datasets used include:

-* ##  Raw_data.xlsx:## This excel file dataset included the following sheets of data:
+* ## # Raw_data.xlsx:## This excel file dataset included the following sheets of data:
+    * #### Transactions_data.xlsx:
-    * Transactions_data.xlsx: This dataset included the transactions data of the customers across all the different states in Australia.
+       This dataset included the transactions data of the customers across all the different states in Australia.
+    * #### NewCustomerList.xlsx:
-    * NewCustomerList.xlsx: This dataset included the new customers who visted the automobile bike company recently.
+      This dataset included the new customers who visted the automobile bike company recently.
+    * #### CustomerDemographic.xlsx:
-    * CustomerDemographic.xlsx: This dataset included entire details of the Customer Demographics.
+        This dataset included entire details of the Customer Demographics.
+    * #### CustomerAddress.xlsx:
-    * CustomerAddress.xlsx: This dataset included the address of the Customers.
+        This dataset included the address of the Customers.

+# Tools and Technologies used
+he tools used in this project include:

+* #### Python -
+  This was needed to conduct Data Quality Assessment and also for Data Cleaning processes.
+With Python libraries pandas, matplotlib, seaborn exploratory data analysis of the datasets and to gain useful insights from the data was possible.
+* #### Power Bi -
+   This Business Intelligence tool was required to explore data and create charts, graphs, visualizations to come up with a Sales Dashboard for Customer Segmenatation for the automobile bike company.
+The Tableau Sales Dashboard can be found here